-Nonadiabatic dynamics.
-Several different approaches can be used to simulate the nonadiabatic dynamics of molecular systems, ranging from fully quantum dynamics, where both electrons and nuclei are treated quantum mechanically, to semiclassical methods, where the nuclear motion is described classically.
-82,116-118
+Several different approaches can be used to simulate the nonadiabatic dynamics of molecular systems, ranging from fully quantum dynamics, where both electrons and nuclei are treated quantum mechanically, to semiclassical methods, where the nuclear motion is described classically.73,107-109

 The most commonly used technique to simulate the light-induced nonadiabatic dynamics in photoreceptor chromophores is the semiclassical surface hopping (SH) method.
 In SH, an ensemble of independent classical trajectories is used to approximate the quantum nonadiabatic dynamics of molecular systems.
 In each trajectory, the nuclei move, according to classical mechanics, on one electronic PES at a time (referred to as the "active" PES) and transition probabilities between electronic states are computed to decide whether the trajectory will continue evolving on the "active" PES or hop to another one.

-Among the different SH variants, 118 Tully's "fewest switches" surface hopping (FSSH)119 represents the most widely used SH scheme.
+Among the different SH variants, Tully's "fewest switches" surface hopping (FSSH) represents the most widely used SH scheme.
 The FSSH method requires the coupled propagation in time of both the nuclear and electronic motion and nonadiabatic transitions between states are taken into account, at each time step of the trajectory, according to a stochastic algorithm based on the computed transition probabilities.
-119 The popularity of FSSH is mainly due to its good compromise between computational efficiency and accuracy of results, especially for medium-sized and large systems.
+The popularity of FSSH is mainly due to its good compromise between computational efficiency and accuracy of results, especially for medium-sized and large systems.
 However, FSSH suffers from an improper account for quantum decoherence effects and for this reason an appropriate decoherence correction scheme needs to be included in the simulations.
-120,121

-Due to the stochastic nature of the FSSH algorithm, a large number of SH trajectories

-(typically a few hundred) needs to be computed to achieve statistical convergence of the results and to observe rare reactive events.
-This can significantly increase the computational cost, especially when the PESs are computed along the trajectories using ab initio QM methods such as CASSCF.
+Due to the stochastic nature of the FSSH algorithm, a large number of SH trajectories (typically a few hundred) needs to be computed to achieve statistical convergence of the results and to observe rare reactive events.
+This can lead to a large increase in the computational cost, especially when the PESs are computed along the trajectories using ab initio QM methods such as CASSCF.
 For this reason, a simplified SH algorithm, called diabatic SH, was proposed.
-In this method, a nonadiabatic transition is allowed only when the trajectory crosses the Coln hyper-line between two states.
-122 Although this way of restricting hops could lead to an incorrect determination of the state lifetimes, it allows identifying the main relaxation pathways involving Coln points, using only a few trajectories (i.e. ≤50).
+In this method, a nonadiabatic transition is allowed only when the trajectory crosses the CoIn hyper-line between two states.
+Although this way of restricting hops could lead to an incorrect determination of the state lifetimes, it allows identifying the main relaxation pathways involving CoIn points, using only a few trajectories (i.e. $\leq$ 50).

-FSSH was widely employed, in combination with the CASSCF method, to simulate the photo-induced dynamics in different rhodopsins.
-123,124,92,125,126 More recently, FSSH simulations with semiempirical PESs were performed to investigate the nonadiabatic excited-state dynamics in a channelrhodopsin, 127 in a phytochrome 115 and in OCP.
-128 The diabatic SH was used to simulate the light-induced dynamics in the photoactive yellow protein 122,129 and, more recently, in a bacteriophytochrome.
-130 One more rigorous accounts.
+FSSH was widely employed, in combination with the CASSCF method, to simulate the photo-induced dynamics in different rhodopsins83,114-117.
+More recently, FSSH simulations with semiempirical PESs were performed to investigate the nonadiabatic excited-state dynamics in a channelrhodopsin, in a phytochrome and in OCP.
+The diabatic SH was used to simulate the light-induced dynamics in the photoactive yellow protein and, more recently, in a bacteriophytochrome.